parassawal/llama-based-ai-bot/README.md

 # 🌐 Project Title

-A concise 💬 description of your 🔧 project.
-For example:

 **Ollama** is a 🛠️ web-based application that enables 👤 users to perform specific tasks seamlessly, designed with a focus on 🎨 user experience and 🎩 functionality.